code-423n4/2022-10-blur-findings/data/Shishigami-Q.md

 While in the current contract the function `execute` computes the new hash before passing it to the function `_validateOrderParameters`, in later upgrades developpers should be aware of it.

-It could result in `_validateOrderParameters` to return true if the `orderHash` is not computed just before every single time.
+It could result in `_validateOrderParameters` to return true if the `orderHash` is not computed just before every single time because `cancelledOrFilled[hash]` was never updated to `true` like in [cancelOrder function](https://github.com/code-423n4/2022-10-blur/blob/main/contracts/BlurExchange.sol#L189).

 # **Report QA**